edipox/ia-js-game-of-death/README.md

 - World width: Number of blocks within a row in the *world*.
 - World height: Number of rows in a *world*.
 - Polution level: Number related to the size of each *dot* of polution.

+This was made as a task in the subject of Artificial Intelligence of the Informatic Engineering career at Universidad Nacional de Itapua.